poludnev/blog_v1/README.md

 complete 9.
 Add separate login page with disclaimer, that now it is only for admin // no need the disclaimer

+complete: Add saving new post text in context.
+Teporary, revise soon when add the redux